GwenBSec/OSEP/Cheat Sheets/Exam Commands.md

 #### LAPS
 ```
-IF we can read LAPS password we can escalated to local admin
+IF we can read LAPS password we can escalate to local admin

 Get-DomainObject -Identity client -Properties ms-Mcs-AdmPwd
 Get-DomainObject -Identity web05 -Properties ms-Mcs-AdmPwd